zhengpengxie/zhengpengxie.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
-I'm a incoming PhD student in HKUST(GZ), I'm interested in deep reinforcement learning (DRL).
+I'm an incoming PhD student in HKUST(GZ), I'm interested in deep reinforcement learning (DRL).
 My recent research focuses on designing theoretically sound policy gradient algorithms and improving their generalization performance.

-If you would like to have a discussion or collaborate with me, feel free to contact me through [zhengpengxie00@gmail.com](mailto:zhengpengxie00@gmail.com) or [zhengpengxie@hkust-gz.edu.cn](mailto:zhengpengxie@hkust-gz.edu.cn)!
+If you would like to have a discussion or collaborate with me, please feel free to contact me through [zhengpengxie00@gmail.com](mailto:zhengpengxie00@gmail.com) or [zhengpengxie@hkust-gz.edu.cn](mailto:zhengpengxie@hkust-gz.edu.cn)!

 <!-- I used to be a Grandmaster Zed player in League of Legends.
 ![Description of the image](./grandmaster.jpg) -->